HaiboNi/haiboni.github.io/research/index.md

 * Heart-torso model for studying ventricular arrhythmias and electrocardiograms (ECGs) and their responses to stressors
 * Sex differences in cardiac electrophysiology and arrhythmia
 * Untangling subcellular signalling network in arrhythmia mechanisms
-* Molecular and structural mechanisms of sinoatrial node dysfunction
+* Molecular and structural mechanisms of sinus node dysfunction
 {: .welcomefont}

 ---